unige-geohealth/accessmod/README.md

 # AccessModShiny

-This is the repository of the user interface part of the AccessMod 5.0 project, scripted as a [R-shiny](http://shiny.rstudio.com) web application.
+This is the repository of the user interface and functions for the AccessMod 5.0 project, coded using [R-shiny](http://shiny.rstudio.com).

 AccessModShiny work with a running [GRASS-GIS](http://grass.osgeo.org/grass7/) session in background, trough the package [R](http://cran.r-project.org/) [spgrass6](http://cran.r-project.org/web/packages/spgrass6/).